HOW ARE THE BOARDING HOUSES STRUCTURED?

 Wake up time

 The day begins at 6.45am when boys are woken by their House Manager (or ‘House Mum’).
 Each boy showers (in his ensuite) and dresses in his uniform, after which he makes his bed and tidies his room ready for room inspections.
-Once everything is in order, the whole house attends breakfast in the Dining Hall between 7.15am and 7.35am.
+Once everything is in order, Years 7-11 boys attend breakfast in the Boarders' Dining Room, with Year 12 boys having breakfast ‘in house’.
 Boys who have before-school extracurricular activities can attend breakfast earlier if required.

-After breakfast the boys return to the house to collect their books and belongings and get ready for the day ahead at school.
+After breakfast the boys return to the house to collect their books, belongings and their technology (laptops and mobile phones) before they sign out with their House Manager to the day school.
 The boys sign out with the House Mum and exit the house before 8am (the senior boys before 8.15am).

 Recess and lunch

-Boarders go to the Dining Room at recess and lunch to eat.
+Boarders in Years 7-10 go to the Boarders Dining Room at recess and lunch to have their meals.
 After eating they can join their day friends in the school grounds or attend lunchtime activities.
+Years 11 and 12 Boarders collect their recess and lunch from the Boater Café in the Weeks Senior Academy.

 End of school

-At the conclusion of the school day, boys return to their boarding house where they are greeted by their House Manager.
+At the conclusion of the school day, boys return to their boarding houses where they are greeted and signed in by their House Manager.
 Afternoon tea is provided for them in the kitchen located on their level.
 At this time boys can change out of their uniform and enjoy some free time, including local leave to Wahroonga shops or relaxing in the lounge areas and recreational room.
 Some boys have sports training or music practices to attend during this time.
-All boys must be showered and ready for dinner at 5.30pm.

-Dinner commences at 6pm sharp in the Dining Room.
-Boys are asked to wear a collared shirt and closed shoes in the Dining Hall on weekdays.
+Dinner commences for different year groups from 5.45pm - 7.15pm in the Boarders' Dining Room.
+Boys are asked to wear a collared shirt and closed shoes in the Dining Room.

 Homework (or ‘Prep’, as we call it) is a quiet time for study and homework.
 The boys are required to do two prep sessions.
 During these sessions the house is kept quiet to allow boys the necessary time and peace to do their study and homework.
 During Prep, boys are required to sit at the desks in their rooms and are able to use their laptops for their homework or research.
 Headphones and group work are also permitted.

-Tutors attend prep on scheduled nights to help boys with specific problems or study techniques.
-The Evening Prep Tutors are in every night and are teachers from the day school.
+Evening Boarding Tutors attend Prep on midweek nights to assist boys with specific questions, study techniques and general supervision to support boarding staff.
+The Evening Boarding Tutors are teachers from the day school or Old Boy graduates.

-Larger tutorials can be held in the kitchen areas which double as classrooms.
+Larger tutorials can be held in a kitchen area which can also double as a classroom.
 This is particularly popular with the younger boys and during exam periods.

-After prep, boys are allowed to use their mobiles until bed time.
+After Prep, boys are allowed to use their mobile phones to contact parents up until bedtime.
 At this time, all phones and laptops are locked away for the evening.

-Weekends in the Knox Boarding Centre are a bit more casual and relaxed.
-Saturday mornings are similar to that of weekdays due to sporting activities however after lunch they are able to have some free time.
-On Sunday the boys are allowed a sleep in and eat brunch at about 11am.
-The older boys are allowed to go on outings unsupervised however the younger boys are usually taken out by the resident on duty for outings and excursions.
+Weekends within the Boarding Houses are a bit more casual and relaxed.
+Saturday mornings are similar to that of weekdays due to sporting activities.
+However, after lunch boarders have free time.
+On Sunday the boys are allowed a sleep in.
+Weekend activities and outings are arranged by each Head of Stage and are advertised in their weekly newsletter to parents and boys throughout the year.

 ARE BOARDERS ALLOWED OUT ON THE WEEKEND?